xcela/Exocore/_notes/changing themes.md

 @import "../_sass/themes/edith";
 ```

+## Creating/Modifying themes

-The themes are located in `_sass/themes/`.
+Themes are located in `_sass/themes/`.
 You can create your own theme with standard css and following the same file naming conventions, or modify the existing themes as needed.

+Note, if there is an error in the css the site will fail to build and not be updated.
+You can goto your netlify dashboard and see the deploy log.
+There will be a `conversion error` that will usually point to the line in the code that failed for troubleshooting.